 Read More For more information see appendix Continuous Analog Output (CAO) Modules - List (p.
-565).
+607).

-The CR800 can scale measured or processed values and transfer these values in digital form to an analog output device.
+The CR3000 can scale measured or processed values and transfer these values in digital form to either its on-board CAO ports or to an analog output device.
 The analog output device performs a digital-to-analog conversion to output an analog voltage or current.
-The output level is maintained until updated by the CR800.
+The output level is maintained until updated by the CR3000.